Last updated: September 29, 2021

 Portico and the British Library are among the largest digital archives in the world.
 Working with libraries and publishers, they preserve e-journals to ensure researchers and students will have access to it in the future.

-All Articles, Definitions and Peer Reviews posted on Qeios receive a DOI and are permanently available to all readers.
+All Articles, Definitions and Reviews posted on Qeios receive a DOI and are permanently available to all readers.

 We recommend authors to adhere to the COPE Codes of Conduct and Best Practice Guidelines.

 In particular, Qeios does not tolerate plagiarism, data or figure manipulation, knowingly providing incorrect information, copyright infringement, incorrect author attributions, attempts to manipulate the peer review process, failures to declare conflicts of interest, fraud and libel.
 This list is not exhaustive - if there is uncertainty of what constitutes such actions, then more resources may be found at the Committee on Publication Ethics (COPE).

 Where applicable, we recommend authors to provide an Ethics Statement which details the relevant ethical standards which were met when conducting the research.